 Yahoo Life is committed to finding you the best products at the best prices.
-Some of the products written about here is offered in affiliation with Yahoo Life's parent company, Verizon Media.
+The products written about here are offered in affiliation with Verizon Media, Yahoo Life's parent company.
 We may receive a share from purchases made via links on this page.

-If your computer seems like it’s been extra sluggish and crashing a lot lately, it’s probably not your imagination.
+It’s a new year, so it’s time to get organized and set yourself up for success.
+But If your computer seems like it’s been extra sluggish and crashing a lot lately, it’s time to take care of the situation to start your year off right.
 You aren’t the only one feeling over-extended during this never-ending pandemic—your PC or Mac is feeling the burn, too.

 Internet usage has skyrocketed by 70 percent since many of us started staying home back in March.
 Think about it: you’re connected all day long on platforms like Google Classroom, Google Hangouts, and Zoom.
 Then when you’re done for the day, you queue up Hulu or spend the evening shopping online.

 Your computer collects lots of data and files that quickly clog up its system with such frequent use.
 You also might be picking up some poor computer-hygiene habits along the way.
 Of course, hackers are watching all of this, too, and just waiting to pounce on vulnerable WiFi connections—and vulnerable people.

 Here’s the good news: you don’t have to live with a frustratingly slow computer.

 System Mechanic is a save-the-day software package that improves PC performance by identifying and troubleshooting the root causes of your computer troubles—up to 30,000 of them, actually.
 The award-winning software clears out all the junk from your computer, fixes shaky WiFi connections, and frees up lots of storage space so your device functions like (almost) new again.

 For just $5 a month, System Mechanic will keep a constant eye on everything going on inside your computer, and keep it running smoothly 24/7.
 Try this 30-day free trial period before deciding to become a subscriber.